Ahtesham18112011/VSDSquadron_FM/README.md

 #### Purpose of the verilog code

 This verilog code for the FM allows it to glow a blue light in the RGB led in a controlled manner.
+It provides a stable internal clock source, It provides a complete solution for RGB LED control with built-in timing and test capabilities

    **RGB LED driver functionality**